Greece Moments Greece Moments

 Colorful Houses of Emporio

-In addition, Halki today presents itself as a GR-Eco Island, an ecological project that pursues different approaches in terms of sustainability, renewable energies and resource management.
+Halki also presents itself today as a GR-Eco Island, an ecological project that pursues various approaches in terms of sustainability, renewable energy and resource management.

 Walk along the waterfront

-A walk along the charming waterfront and through the winding labyrinth of alleys, we recommend you especially in the morning and late afternoon.
-Around noon, it gets sweltering hot in the village due to the south-east orientation away from the wind, and some shops also have their rest periods.
-Then you should rather visit the nearby beaches.
+We especially recommend a walk along the charming waterfront and through the winding labyrinth of alleys in the morning and late afternoon.
+Around noon, it gets swelteringly hot in the village due to its south-east orientation away from the wind, and some shops also close for a rest period.
+At that time, you’re better off visiting the nearby beaches.

 Rhodes Travel Guide – The 10 Best Day Trips